badonnthedeer/AnthroTraits/README.md

     </li>
     <li><h2>Feral Digestion</h2>
     Foods poisonous to ferals poison you.<br>
+    (Foods listed in this mod cannot cover poisonous foods to every species.<br>
-    (Not an exhaustive list for real life, be careful what you feed your pets!)
+    Please be careful what you feed your pets!)
     </li>
     <li><h2>Lonely</h2>
     You need a pack.
 Time spent away from others makes you unhappy.